TGL

 For provisional decisions only — leave blank for permanent ones

 When to log: If it changes how someone works · changes who owns something · would cause confusion if forgotten · or was made at Level 3 or 4.
-Everything else doesn't need to be logged.

 Mental test: "Would a new hire need to know this decision was made?"
 If yes, log it.